AwesomesauceLabs/piglet-manual/index.md

-When Piglet imports a glTF model with one or more animations at runtime, it attaches two additional components to the root `GameObject` of the model: (1) an `Animation` component for controlling playback of the animation clips, and (2) and `AnimationList` component containing an ordered list of the animation clips (@fig:legacy-animation-components).
+When Piglet imports a glTF model with one or more animations at runtime, it attaches two additional components to the root `GameObject` of the model: (1) an `Animation` component for controlling playback of the animation clips, and (2) an `AnimationList` component containing an ordered list of the animation clips (@fig:legacy-animation-components).
 The `AnimationList` component allows users to access the imported animation clips by their